alvinng4/Gravity-Simulator/docs/API.md

 ### Prerequisite

 1. Python version 3.10 or higher.
-2. Any C compiler that supports C99 (May not be needed if the program runs successfully)
+2. Any C compiler that supports C99

 ### Installation
 1. Download the source files, or clone this repository by